Citta Mall: An Open-Air Community Mall

 CITTA, which means ‘mind’ and heart’ in Pali, adopts an open-air configuration and serves the surrounding Ara Damansara community by providing visitors with a variety of eateries and entertainment options.
-Its New Year's eve celebrations have become an anticipated annual event thanks to its massive fireworks display.
+Its New Year's eve celebrations have become an anticipated annual event thanks to its fireworks display.

 Corporate information

-CITTA Mall, 1 Mont Kiara, Klang Parade, Ipoh Parade, and AEON Bandaraya Melaka are managed by ARA Asset Management Limited (ARA), a premier global integrated real assets fund manager.
+CITTA Mall, 1 Mont Kiara, Klang Parade, Ipoh Parade, and AEON Bandaraya Melaka are managed by ARA Asset Management Limited (ARA).
 As of 30 June 2021, the total gross assets managed by ARA Group and its associates is more than US$95 billion in Asia Pacific.

 Access

 CITTA Mall is accessible via the NKVE, Federal Highway, and Guthrie Corridor as well as the nearby Ara Damansara LRT station.